SriGayathriG/task3/README.md

 1. Import the necessary libraries
 2. time_object = datetime.strptime(start_date_time, '%Y-%m-%dT%H:%M:%SZ')
 time_object = datetime.strptime(start_date_time[:-1], '%Y-%m-%dT%H:%M:%S')
-We can either use 'Z' in the string or slice the Z from the string to avoid error
+We can either use 'Z' in the string (line 12) or slice the Z from the string to avoid error (line 13)
 3. Inbuilt func astimezone is used and time is obtained https://stackoverflow.com/questions/25264811/pytz-converting-utc-and-timezone-to-local-time https://blog.vivekshukla.xyz/how-to-convert-datetime-to-different-timezone-in-python-using-pytz/